-Making consistent additional payments toward the loan principal yields enormous savings.
-Borrowers accomplish this goal in a few ways.
-Making one extra full payment once every year is perhaps the simplest to arrange.
-If you can't pay an additional whole payment in one month, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
-Another very popular option is to pay half of your payment every two weeks.
-The result is you make one additional monthly payment every year.
-These options differ a little in lowering the total interest paid and shortening payback length, but they will all significantly reduce the duration of your mortgage and lower the total interest paid over the duration of the loan.
+Here's a simple trick to reduce the repayment period of your mortgage and save you thousands over the course of your loan: Make additional payments which go to the loan principal.
+Borrowers use different methods to accomplish this goal.
+For many people,Perhaps the simplest way to keep track is to make one additional mortgage payment a year.
+But many people will not be able to pull off such a large extra expense, so splitting an additional payment into 12 extra monthly payments works too.
+Another option is to pay a half payment every two weeks.
+The effect here is that you will make one additional monthly payment in a year.
+These options differ slightly in lowering the total interest paid and shortening payback length, but they will all significantly shorten the length of your mortgage and lower the total interest paid over the duration of the loan.

 Do you have a question regarding a mortgage program?